-On January 1, 20X2, Lucky Corporation purchased an automobile for $15,000 \in$.
+On January 1, 20X2, Lucky Corporation purchased an automobile for $15,000 \in$ .
 According to the original plan, the machine has a service life of 4 years.
 The Corporation uses the straight-line depreciation method.
-The salvage value of the asset is $5,000 \in$.
+The salvage value of the asset is $5,000 \in$ .

-In February 20X5, it turns out that the depreciation estimates need to be revised:
+By early in 20X5, it turns out that the depreciation estimates need to be revised: